patrick-misner/tenacious-legal/README.md

 ## Github Deployment Action

-  When a pull request from staging to main is merged, a [github action](https://github.com/patrick-misner/tenacious-legal/blob/main/.github/workflows/deploy.yml) runs that installs dependencies, builds the create-react app, uploads new data to the S3 bucket and invalidates the CloudFront cache so updates to the website reflect quickly around the globe.
+  When a pull request from staging to main is merged, a [github action](https://github.com/patrick-misner/tenacious-legal/blob/main/.github/workflows/deploy.yml) runs that installs dependencies, builds the create-react app, uploads the new build files to the S3 bucket and invalidates the CloudFront cache so updates to the website reflect quickly around the globe.

 ## Legacy Website no SSL